ehuang47/InboxCleaner/README.md

 ## Features

-As of 12/17/2021, G-Manager only supports the following:
+As of 12/17/2021, InboxCleaner only supports the following:

 - `Sync Now` is a button that will begin gathering the subscribed emails from your inbox.
 - `Reset` is the clickable 'instructions' paragraph that will empty the browser storage of all email data.